Aashish1Sood/big-data-UFO-project3/readme.md

 # Visualization of UFO Sighting Data

-In this project we generated 10different typesofvisualizations for the UFO sigtings data based upon different features.
+In this project we generated 10 different typesofvisualizations for the UFO sigtings data based upon different features.

-ALso we buil a catalogue of 3500 Images scraped from UFOStalker using ImageCat(https://github.com/chrismattmann/imagecat) And then we used thisindex of images and built a dashboard where we were able to search similar images using flann index.
+Also we built a catalogue of 3500 Images scraped from UFOStalker using ImageCat(https://github.com/chrismattmann/imagecat)

+And then we used this index of images and built a dashboard where we were able to search similar images using flann index.